The Story of a New Name: Reception

-The book was well received by the critic.
 Joseph Luzzi, writing for The New York Times, comments "Elena Ferrante is this rare bird: so deliberate in building up her story that you almost give up on it, so gifted that by the end she has you in tears."
 Critics have praised the diversity of tones in the book, that goes from the "sweetness and beauty" of the moments in Ischia, "the intensity of youthful romance", to "the fate of women in a masculine society".

-Joanna Walsh, notes for The Guardian:Behind the Neapolitan novels is a sense of "the violence in every house, every family" based in an unspeakable "before": the brutality and betrayals of the second world war.
+Joanna Walsh, notes for The Guardian:Behind the Neapolitan novels is a sense of "the violence in every house, every family" based in an unspeakable "before": the brutality and betrayals of the Second World War.

 Lenú, brought up speaking not Italian, but Neapolitan, becomes fluent in the language of schoolbooks.
 When "language itself in fact, had become a mark of alienation" she leaves the city for university.
 Groped on a bus, Lenú reverts to dialect: "I said unrepeatable words … what was the use of years of middle school, high school, university, in that city?"